 In the construction industry, credit isn’t just an option — it’s a key component for growing your business.
 To take on bigger, more competitive projects, you must have access to financing as well as relationships with lenders willing to offer it.
 By pursuing a line of credit or other forms of financing, you can get the capital you need for your construction business and avoid the risk of slow payments and cash flow issues.
 These problems are all too common across the industry.

-Your ability to obtain a business construction loan or a contractor line of credit depends on a variety of factors and things you’ll need to consider, including lender requirements, types of loans, and ways to improve your credit as a contractor.
+Your ability to obtain a business construction loan or a contractor line of credit depends on a variety of factors and things you’ll need to consider, including lender requirements, types of loans, and your contractor credit score.

 Before we dive in, it’s important to understand that you should plan your financing options before you actually need it.
 By planning ahead, you put yourself in a position to get a contractor loan with favorable terms.
 If you wait until you need it, you’ll likely be in a position where your finances don’t look too great, and you may have trouble locking in financing.
 So, plan ahead and start building those relationships with lenders when times are good.